 COVID 19 Statement

-Virtual Programming with MSU UPREC During COVID-19 Response: MSU UPREC remains focused on the health and well-being of its participants, volunteers and employees.
-Michigan State University has made the decision to cancel or postpone all in-person programs until further notice -- please contact us for remote engagement options.
+COVID-19 Response: MSU UPREC remains focused on the health and well-being of its participants, volunteers and employees.
+Michigan State University requires masks on all University-affiliated property.

 Farm Field Trips

 Are your students interested in learning more about food and where it comes from?
 Farm Field Trips for K-12 audiences are tailored to student grade level, last about three hours, and cost $4 per student.
 Scholarships for student attendance and transportation are available.
 On-farm activities include experiential learning stations on topics in agriculture, food, and natural resources aligned with Next Generation Science Standards.
 Here’s an example of a previous field trip.

 Land-based Learning is a hands-on, experiential approach that brings students, their teachers, food producers and farmers, and resource professionals together to create innovative solutions to sustainability issues in their communities.